Opinosis: A Graph Based Approach to Abstractive Summarization of Highly Redundant Opinions

 Proceedings of the 23rd International Conference on Computaional Linguistics (COLING 10).
 Beijing, China, August 23-27, 2010.
 Katja Filippova

-Katja's work was evaluated on a news dataset (google news) for both English and Spanish while ours was evaluated on user reviews from various sources (English only).
+Katja's work was evaluated on a news dataset (google news) for both English and Spanish while Opinosis was evaluated on user reviews from various sources (English only).
 She studies the informativeness and grammaticality of sentences and in a similar way we evaluate these aspects by studying how close the Opinosis summaries are compared to the human composed summaries in terms of information overlap and readability (using a human assessor).